 During the discussion at the eNPN conference calls, in relation with KI#2, the case where VIAPA applications are delivered via SNPN, these applications are very demanding in terms of QoS, typically require high 5QI value in a small area for simultaneously access for a large number of users, since the capacity of the SNPN is limited, it will be beneficial to be able to instruct the UE on the subscription to use when the VIAPA application traffic is detected, this allows the UE to select the Uu interface that provides the best performance for the VIAPA application.

+In addition, VIAPA ASP have SLA with the PLMN to provide QoS for those UE registered to the concert.
+In order to do that the PLMN has an SLA with the SNPN to serve e.g. X number of PLMN UEs PDU sessions for VIAPA application.
+At the time the VIAPA ASP communicates with the PLMN that a number of UEs are registered for the concert, the PLMN determines which UEs, of those attending the concert, will be served by SNPN, this is determined based on local policies that consider the UE capabilities for SNPN mode support, UE preferences, Analytics on QoS sustainability in that area.

-In addition, VIAPA ASP have SLA with the SNPN to provide the best QoS performance to VIAPA users, at the time the SLA is agreed, the VIAPA ASP requests enhanced QoS for UEs e.g. attending a music festival for a specific time period (e.g. 2 hours).
+Another option is that the VIAPA ASP have SLA with the SNPN to provide the best QoS performance to VIAPA users, at the time the SLA is agreed, the VIAPA ASP requests enhanced QoS for UEs e.g. attending a music festival for a specific time period (e.g. 2 hours).
 The SNPN can check if it can provide the expected performance or not, using analytics on QoS sustainability and if not, then check if any of the PLMNs that has an agreement with the SNPN can provide it.
 The result can be both: to inform the VIAPA ASP that SNPN network took into account the QoS requirements to deliver the application data to the users, and in case the SNPN decides to use an alternative PLMN to route VIAPA traffic, the configuration of the alternative PLMN to use and the Access Type to use.

 The following issues are addressed in this revision of this document as raised in the SA2#139E meeting: